 Slicing: SpikeTrain objects can be sliced.
-When this occurs, a new SpikeTrain (actually a view) is returned, with the same metadata, except that waveforms is also sliced in the same way.
-Note that t_start and t_stop are not changed automatically, though you can still manually change them.
+When this occurs, a new SpikeTrain (actually a view) is returned, with the same metadata, except that waveforms is also sliced in the same way (along dimension 0).
+Note that t_start and t_stop are not changed automatically, although you can still manually change them.